Media Relations from a Journalist’s Perspective — An Interview with Leslie Friday

 - Communication skills: have everything well written in advance and strong verbal skills.

 Posted on February 14, 2012, in Careers, Public Relations and tagged Bostonia, BU Today, Leslie Friday, media relations, news release, news value, pitching, PR pro, Public Relations, writing.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Media Relations from a Journalist’s Perspective — An Interview with Leslie Friday.